Creative Writing at UL

-The Ph.D. in Creative Writing Concentration at the University of Louisiana at Lafayette invites you to join our close, energetic community of faculty and students.
+The UL Lafayette Creative Writing Program invites you to join our close, energetic community of faculty and students.

 Our Ph.D. in English is unique in that it is a generalist program.
 That means you as a student gain broad expertise in a variety of creative writing genres: fiction, poetry, drama, and creative non-fiction.
 It also means that you’ll strengthen your understanding of literature, and develop solid pedagogical practice by instructing undergraduate courses in rhetoric and composition.
 There will also be opportunities to teach creative writing, literature, and design your own special topics courses.

 You will be able to gain professional development experience through working on the University-supported in-house print journal The Southwestern Review, and our online literary journal Rougarou.
 Students also read at our Thursday Night Reading Series (TNRS), and often attend the annual Association of Writers & Writing Programs (AWP) conference where our graduate creative writers host an annual off-site reading.
-Creative writers also have the opportunity to present their work at the Deep South in the Global South graduate conference we put on each year through a creative plenary and creative panels.
+Creative writers also have the opportunity to present their work at the Global Souths conference we put on each year through a creative plenary and creative panels.

 Apply to Write with Us

 In addition to the PhD in English application requirements, the department requires a creative writing portfolio.
-You should submit a creative writing sample of 15-20 pages as part of their application directly to the graduate coordinator for incoming students, Dr. Elizabeth Bobo at firstname.lastname@example.org.
+You should submit a creative writing sample of 15-20 pages as part of their application directly to the Graduate Coordinator for Incoming Students, Dr. Leah Orr at firstname.lastname@example.org.
 PDFs are preferred.
 Please specify the genre: Fiction, Poetry, Drama, Creative Nonfiction, or Hybrid work.

 Resources and Links

 - Have questions about our program?
-Email our graduate coordinator, Dr. Elizabeth Bobo.
+Contact our graduate coordinator at email@example.com.

 - View our comprehensive English Graduate Student Handbook.

-- Follow us on Facebook, Twitter, and Instagram.
+- Follow the UL Lafayette CWP on Facebook, Twitter, and Instagram.